 Napkin, Nordic House.
 Vintage cake stand, for similar try eBay.
 Plates, Sainsbury’s.
 Dried daisies, Atlas Flowers (opens in new tab)

-This arrangement looks lovely all year; simply add quail’s eggs to make an Easter table center.
+Easter table decorations can be used all around the house, as entry table decor ideas or as an Easter table centerpiece.
+This Easter craft arrangement looks lovely all year; simply add quails' eggs to make an Easter table center.

 1. Place tree bark on a platter – we used a slate tile – and dress it with mounds of bun moss secured with a hot glue gun.